 If that’s the case, you might want to know more about the Monopoly World Championship – maybe you should enter?

-Read on to learn more about the Monopoly World Championship tournaments, including how they work, when they are held, the sort of money you can win and other interesting World Championship facts.
+Read on to learn more about the Monopoly World Championship tournaments, including when they are held, the sort of money you can win and other interesting World Championship facts.

 Is there a Monopoly World Championship?